osm1019/android_kernel_oneplus_sm8750/Documentation/susfs_integration.md

 * If the patch application fails, inspect the rejects inside the respective directories.
 Manual conflict resolution may be required when combining with additional kernel modifications.
+* When requesting a KernelSU tag or susfs ref, ensure it exists upstream.
+The helper validates the ref before cloning or fetching and will report how to list the available tags if it cannot find the requested value.
 * Make sure the selected `--kernel-version` aligns with the susfs branch you intend to use.
 The helper aborts if it cannot locate the corresponding `50_add_susfs_in_kernel-<VER>.patch` file.